abelMarkos2023/newsNLPinsights/README.md

 Once you are hooked up to the textRazor API, you are most of the way there!

-## serviceWorker has been configuered successfully
+## ServiceWorker has been configuered successfully
+## All test passed Successfully

 ## The Production Build Command